uiuc-cs527-fa24/repro-validator/README.md

   export-dockerfile bibcode.yaml
   ```

+If this fails due to SSL error (should not, but just in case), you can pass `--offline` after `validate`, and the validator will skip URL checks.

 ## About the new schema

 For any confusion, consult [`schema.py`](./schema.py), which has as [Pydantic schema](https://pydantic.dev/) and _lots_ of doc-strings comments.
 If you have trouble reading or understanding it, please consult me.
 There is an example of correct and incorrect Articles [here](./test_cases).